llm-chaser/llm-chaser.github.io/awards.md

 - **Leader**, *Top 10 Excellent Student Team*, School of Computer Science, CSU
   Elected as team captain; led team coordination, project execution, and award applications

--**School of Computer Science Representative**(1 of 27)Selected as one of 27 representatives from all four undergraduate years
+- **School of Computer Science Representative**,(1 of 27)Selected as one of 27 representatives from all four undergraduate years

 - **Outstanding Student**, Central South University
   Awarded for academic excellence and overall campus contributions